Sunbeamstress/Blackbirds/To-Do List.md

 ### Culture

 * Officially, language is formal and archaic:

         Standing atop the dead, Ashlar ejects the clip from his weapon, the blade smoking in his tightly-gripped fist.
-"Behold, the way of things," he announces to the assembly.
+"Behold, the new way of things," he announces to the assembly.

         "You call this money?"
 The trader asks, biting at the coin's edge.
 "You insult me with this trifle - but I tell you plainly, I would derive a full MONEY's worth of pleasure from placing this dog-eared pig iron into the weaver's palm.
         I'll take it!"

 ### Clothing Conventions